-Q: When will your internship programmes open for applications?
+Q: When will your internship programme open for applications?

-Q: What is the closing date for graduate applications
+Q: What’s the closing date for graduate applications?

-A: Please, check the website closing dates, most programmes close on either 16th November 2018 or 31st December 2018 however we may close programmes early if we have a large amount of applications so we encourage you to apply as soon as possible.
+A: Please, check the website closing dates, most programmes close on the 31st December 2019 however we may close programmes early if we have a large amount of applications so we encourage you to apply as soon as possible.

 Q: What is the closing date for internship applications?

-A: Please check the website for the closing dates, most programmes close on either 3rd December 2018 or 31st December 2018 however we may close programmes early if we have a large amount of applications so we encourage you to apply as soon as possible.
+A: Please check the website for the closing dates, most programmes close on 31st December 2019 however we may close programmes early if we have a large amount of applications so we encourage you to apply as soon as possible.

 A: We encourage you to complete your application as soon as you can, as we may close programmes early if there’s a large amount of applications.

 A: Please see details of our planned events on our events page.